 CRAFTY-GB simulates land use change between 2020 and 2080 as the result of climatic and socio-economic impacts derived from the Representative Concentration Pathways (RCPs) and Shared Socioeconomic Pathways (SSPs) global scenarios.
 These have been tailored to the British context through a combination of computational modelling and stakeholder engagement [link1] [link2].

-CRAFTY is a completely open-access modelling framework and full details can be found here (https://landchange.earth/CRAFTY/)
+CRAFTY is an open-access modelling framework and full details can be found here: (https://landchange.earth/CRAFTY/)

 CRAFTY-GB was developed by KIT, University of Edinburgh, UK Centre for Ecology & Hydrology, and UK Forest Research.
 This work was supported by the Natural Environment Research Council [NE/R016429/1] as part of the UK Centre for Ecology & Hydrology’s UK-SCAPE programme delivering National Capability and by the Engineering and Physical Sciences Research Council [EP/R01860X/1] as part of the Data Science of the Natural Environment Project.